 LocationsWe will be living in a lovely Medieval/Renaissance period villa in Florence with trips to Rome, Venice, as well as extensive time spent in museums, palaces, classical-era ruins, Renaissance gardens, the Vatican museum and libraries, and the famous Mediterranean Coast.

 Our summer semesters are designed to help students graduate on-time, or even early, which means that the GE courses we offer every summer will be determined by the group of students selected and the faculty members who will join the program.
-The typical student will take two survey-level courses and two upper division Oxford-style tutorials.
-The academically intensive tutorials will have 2-5 students in socratic discussion—and in both the courses and the tutorials the major focus will be an exploratory discussion of Man: his origin, creative nature, purpose and end.
-The following is a SAMPLE list of course offerings:
+The typical student will take one-two general education courses and one-two Oxford-style tutorials.
+The academically intensive tutorials will have 2-5 students in socratic discussion—and in both the general education courses and the tutorials the major focus will be an exploratory discussion of Man: his origin, creative nature, purpose and end.
+The following is a CURRENT list of course offerings:

-Art History of the Western World (for Introduction to Music and Art credit)
+ART338 Art History of the Western World (Essentials of Music and Art)

 For the most current course listings, please visit Prof. Esther Chua in the English Department or email firstname.lastname@example.org.

 For each student interested in The Master’s University in Italy Program, we will require a completed application and letters of recommendation, as listed on the application.
-The deadline for applications for Summer 2019 is October 31st, 2018.
-Likewise, applications for Summer 2020 will be due by October 31st, 2019.
+The deadline for applications for Summer 2021 is October 15, 2020.
+Students will pay a $50 non-refundable application fee.

 Because we receive many applications throughout the year, we recommend that students complete and submit their applications (and recommendation letters) as early as possible.
 When an application is received and processed, students will receive a confirmation email with further instructions and additional information.